 The risks to other drivers of a truck being overweight are that the truck more easily can lose control, allowing what is known as a runaway truck.
 In those cases, the chance of a death occurring is high.
 Overweight trucks can provide an extreme amount of force when they are operating at a fast speed.

-Another danger of overloaded trucks is their cargo because it can easily shift and fly out of the truck if it is not properly secured.
+Another danger of overloaded trucks is their cargo, which can easily shift and fly out of the truck if it is not properly secured.
 As a result, truckers are obligated to secure their cargo to avoid causing serious damage or death, especially if they are driving on a highway.
 A safe truck is one that is following rules regarding weight and cargo.
 Overloaded trucks should also be well-maintained and should operate at a safe speed for the load that is in their truck.

 Overweight trucks also put a tremendous strain on Connecticut roads and bridges.
 It is a matter of basic physics that the weight of a heavy truck traveling on pavement over time will diminish the life of the pavement and the bridge itself.
-A seasoned overweight/overloaded truck wreck lawyer in Glastonbury may be able to help an injured victim hold a trucker responsible for their injuries if they did not operate with reasonable care and these dangers in mind.
+A seasoned overweight/overloaded truck wreck lawyer in Glastonbury may be able to help an injured victim hold a trucker responsible for their damages if they did not operate with reasonable care and these dangers in mind.

 Liability in Overweight Truck Accidents